Skip to content

 • Specific supporting documents and details include:

-• The type of visa applied for to go to the foreign country
+• The type of visa applied for to go to a foreign country

-• Where the taxpayer has already taken up permanent residence, submission of proof.
-(For example, residential address, employment contract etc.)
+• Where the taxpayer has already taken up permanent residence, submission of proof is required.
+(For example, residential address, employment contract, etc.)

 • Details of all business interests remaining in South Africa, including employment or investments